thanpolas/Practice/Heroku-Handson.md

 If you want to install a system-wide custom library on the heroku platform you are pretty much screwed.
 But fear not, there is a way out.
 Heroku uses *Buildpacks* to setup your environment based on the language of your codebase.
 You can find all the [Heroku Buildpacks at their github organization](https://github.com/heroku/), they are opensource.

-With the help of the community, we are now able to mixin multiple buildpacks, this awesome feature is enabled by using the [heroku-buildpack-multi Buildpack](https://github.com/ddollar/heroku-buildpack-multi) by [ddollar](https://github.com/ddollar).
+With the help of the community, we are now able to mixin multiple buildpacks, this awesome feature is enabled by using the [heroku-buildpack-multi Buildpack](https://github.com/heroku/heroku-buildpack-multi) a fork of Heroku of the original multipack build by [ddollar](https://github.com/ddollar).
 The process is simple, just declare once to Heroku that you wish to use the multi buildpack:

 ```
-$ heroku config:add BUILDPACK_URL=https://github.com/ddollar/heroku-buildpack-multi.git
+heroku config:set BUILDPACK_URL=http://hello.heroku.com/e/36622/oku-heroku-buildpack-multi-git/2rc718/432677051
 ```

 From then on, you need to define all the multiple buildpacks in the `.buildpacks` file: